SSWConsulting/SSW.TinaCMS.LandingKit/README.md

 ### Known Issues

 - The "cardGuidList" for the CardCarousel schema must have a default configured or you will not be able to add new queries without erros.
+- The schema definitions only work when using relative imports
+- When using custom tailwind classes in your project they may conflict with the classes used in the component library